com-480-data-visualization/com-480-project-Atakhan/README.md

 ## Average KDA for Winning vs. Losing Teams
 The winning team consistently has a higher KDA, meaning kills and fewer deaths play a crucial role in determining victory.
-When the blue team wins, their KDA is significantly higher than the red team’s KDA, and vice versa.
+When the blue team wins, their KDA is significantly higher than the red team's KDA, and vice versa.

 ![Average KDA](figures/average_kda.png)